LibEMG/libemg/docs/source/documentation/classification/classification_doc.md

 ```

 ### Linear Discriminant Analysis (LDA)
-A statistical linear boundary is used to discriminate between inputs.
-A commonly used classifier for EMG-based recognition.
+A linear classifier that uses common covariances for all classes and assumes a normal distribution.
 ```Python
 classifier = EMGClassifier()
 classifier.fit('LDA', data_set)